godotengine/godot-docs/development/compiling/introduction_to_the_buildsystem.rst

 -  **32**: Build binaries for 32 bits platform.
 -  **64**: Build binaries for 64 bits platform.
--  **default**: Built whatever the build system feels is best.
-On Linux this depends on the host platform (if not cross compiling), while on Windows and Mac it defaults to produce 32 bits binaries unless 64 bits is specified.
+-  **default**: Build whatever the build system feels is best.
+On Linux this depends on the host platform (if not cross compiling), on Mac it defaults to 64 bits and on Windows it defaults to 32 bits.

 ::